 Under what circumstances can custody be changed or modified?

-You can ask the court to modify your current custody order if it is no longer in the best interest of your child.
+You can ask the court to modify your current custody order if you can prove that it is no longer in the best interests of the child.

-Under Minnesota law, custody can be modified if:
+Under Minnesota Stat.
+518.18, custody can be modified as long as the following conditions are met:

 - Both parents agree to the change,

-- there is unwarranted, persistent, and willful denial or interference with parenting time, or
+- There is unwarranted, persistent, and willful denial or interference with parenting time,

-- the court believes that the child's present environment may endanger the child's physical or emotional health or impair the child's emotional development.
+- The child's present environment may endanger the child's physical or emotional health (or impair their development).

 What should I do if the other parent isn’t following the court-ordered parenting time schedule?

-- File a Parenting Time Assistance Motion: This motion can be used to ask the court to change a parenting time schedule, enforce your existing schedule, or ask for makeup parenting time.
+- File a Parenting Time Assistance Motion: This motion asks the court to change a parenting time schedule, enforce your existing schedule, or grant makeup parenting time.

 At what age can my child decide which parent to live with?

 In Minnesota, there is no defined age at which a child can choose which parent to live with.
-The court will take into account the child’s preferences along with the rest of the criteria the court must consider when determining custody.
-Because there is no specified age in the statutes, the judge must determine if the child is old enough and mature enough to make this decision.
+Instead, the court takes into account the child’s preference as just one of 12 "best interest" factors that the court must consider when determining custody.
+Because there is no specified age in the statutes, the judge determines if the child is old enough and/or emotionally mature enough to make this decision.
 The court will also consider the reason(s) for the child’s preference.

 I want to move out of state with my child, but the other parent won’t agree to the move.
 What should I do?

-If the other parent has been granted parenting time in your court order, you are required to obtain either their permission or another court order (in which the court would have decided the move is in the child’s best interest) to move with the child.
+If the other parent has been granted parenting time in your court order, you are required to obtain either their permission or another court order (in which the court has decided the move is in the child’s best interest) to move with the child.

 What if the other parent is trying to move my child out of state?